The Guitars of Jimmy Page

 Page acquired this guitar at some point in the mid 60s, using it with both the Yardbirds and Led Zeppelin.
 It’s a fairly standard Danelectro for the time with two lipstick pickups, a three way switch, and volume/tone knobs.

 Most Zeppelin fans will likely recognize this guitar for its use on “Kashmir.”
 Page used this guitar on-stage with Zeppelin often in the mid to late 70s, mainly for songs with alternate tunings.
-It may not have been one of his main guitars, but it did get used enough to be an important part of his guitar history.
+It may not have been one of his main guitars, but it is entirely synonymous with Page at his most legendary.

 “Black Beauty” - 1960 Gibson Les Paul Custom

-Most know Page for his Les Pauls, and this 1960 Black Beauty Les Paul Custom was his first ever.
-He supposedly acquired this guitar in the early 60s, but little is known about how exactly he got it.
-Some say he traded a Gretsch for it (possibly the Country Gentleman mentioned earlier), but there is no real evidence.
+Most know Page for his Les Pauls, and this 1960 Black Beauty Les Paul Custom was his very first.
+He supposedly acquired this guitar in the early 60s, possibly trading his Gretsch for it, but little is known about its exact origins.

-This guitar was used by Page frequently when he was a session musician in early to mid 60s.
-He had this guitar for the recording of the early Zeppelin albums, but the only song we know it with confidence it was used on is “Whole Lotta Love.”
+The Custom guitar was used by Page frequently when he was a session musician in early to mid 60s.
+He had this guitar for the recording of the early Zeppelin albums, but the only song we can be certain it was used on is “Whole Lotta Love” - which alone would make it pretty dang legendary.

-As for the guitar itself, it has three PAFs, Grover tuners, and a Bigsby.
-Page made some modifications throughout the years.
-He added three independent pickup switches, allowing him to quickly turn pickups on or off.
-He also swapped out the neck and bridge pickups for Seymour Duncan Humbucks.
+The guitar itself features three PAFs, Grover tuners, and a Bigsby.
+Page made some modifications throughout the years, adding independent pickup switches that allowed him to quickly turn pickups on or off.
+He also swapped out the neck and bridge pickups for Seymour Duncan Humbuckers.

-This guitar eventually was stolen in 1970 while Zeppelin was on tour.
-He supposedly even ran an ad in Rolling Stone looking for it, but he got no responses.
-There is a happy ending though, as Page was reunited with the guitar in 2015.
+Sadly this guitar was stolen in 1970 while Zeppelin was on the road.
+Page supposedly ran an ad in Rolling Stone looking for it, but he got no responses.
+There is a happy ending though: Page was reunited with the guitar in 2015.

 1967 Vox Phantom XII

-Though Page is well known for his Les Pauls, he’s also well known for 12-strings.
-This was Page’s first 12-string and another guitar he acquired during his time as a session guitarist according to one of his books.
+Though Page is well known for his Les Pauls, he’s also synonymous with 12-strings.
+The Vox Phantom was Page’s first 12-string and another guitar he acquired during his time as a session guitarist.
 He used this with the Yardbirds as well as Led Zeppelin on the songs “Livin Lovin’ Maid,” “Thank You,” and “Stairway to Heaven.”

 1965 Fender Electric XII

 Page also used a 1965 Fender Electric XII.
-In the interview linked in the Vox section, he says he used the Vox until he got this guitar.
+According to Page, he used the Vox until he got this guitar.
 However, he ended up using both on “Stairway to Heaven.”
-This guitar was also used on “The Song Remains the Same.”
+The Fender Electric XII was also used on “The Song Remains the Same.”

 1963 Gibson J-200

-Page’s 1968 Gibson J-200 is a pretty unassuming guitar, but it actually ties into one of rock’s most odd and enduring mysteries.
+Page’s 1968 Gibson J-200 is tied to one of rock’s most odd and enduring mysteries.

-As for the guitar, it was returned to Sullivan.
-Some online blogs indicate the guitar ended up in the hands of Mickie Most, a producer who worked with Page and Sullivan.
-They also indicate the guitar is owned by one of Most’s children, but this is all unconfirmed.
+As for the guitar, it was returned to Sullivan prior to his disappearance.
+Some online blogs indicate the guitar ultimately ended up in the hands of Mickie Most, a producer who worked with Page and Sullivan.
+The whereabouts of the J-200 are unknown today.

 “Number One” - 1959 Gibson Les Paul Standard

-Next up is the guitar commonly called “Number One,” which is a 1959 Les Paul Standard.
-This is Page’s main guitar, hence the name.
+The guitar most closely associated with Page is “Number One,” a 1959 Les Paul Standard.
 He got this guitar in 1969 from Joe Walsh, and he’s played it consistently ever since.
-It likely featured on most Led Zeppelin albums.

-The most well known mod however is to the electronics.
+The most well known mod, however, was to the electronics.
 Page swapped one of the knobs out for a push-pull pot so he could reverse the phase of the pickups.
-This likely occurred at some point in the 80s, but it’s still become synonymous with Page.
+This likely occurred at some point in the 80s, and became synonymous with Page.

 70s and On